This post will show you the drive from Mount Cook to Christchurch across the New Zealand South Island.

 Arranging a New Zealand Campervan Trip

-If you want to know how we arranged our New Zealand campervan trip that information is in my post New Zealand in Campervan: Christchurch to Greymouth.
+If you want to know how we arranged our New Zealand campervan trip, find that information in the post New Zealand in Campervan: Christchurch to Greymouth.

 Renting a campervan in New Zealand